Vilenueve-Loubet, week two

 By then it was time for lunch and so we wandered back to 'base camp'.
 Despite the sunshine, my line of washing wasn't drying too well which was surprising as much of it is special travel wear, having a fairly high nylon content for quick drying.

-After lunch I decided to pop back down to the beach with the video camera and try and get a shot of the bay, it is likely to be a while before we ever come back here again and so if I don't do it today I won't get to do it for a while.
-The Chef said she fancied going down to the beach for a bit of sunbathing and so we set off at different times to much the same place but for different reasons.
+After lunch I decided to pop back down to the beach with the video camera and try and get a shot of the bay, it is likely to be a while before we ever come back here again, so if I don't do it today I won't get to do it for a while.
+The Chef said she fancied going down to the beach for a bit of sunbathing and so we set off at different times.
+I to do the videoing and she to soak up some sunshine.
 Needless to say the light had changed in the two hours since I'd been down there last, and the cloud and haze was increasing, never mind, you have to work with what you've got.

 That done I took a walk along the promenade and a quick trip in to the marina complex for a few more video shots.
 That done it was back to base to sort out my laundry.